lapozzo/jenkins-shared-library-example/README.md

 # Jenkins Shared Library Example

-The purpose of sharing parts of a pipeline is to avoid redundancies, promote reuse, and facilitate maintenance.
-This can be achieved through the [Jenkins Shared Libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) feature as follow example.
+The purpose of sharing parts of a pipeline is to avoid redundancies, promoting reuse and facilitate maintenance.
+In the Jenkins this can be achieved through the [Jenkins Shared Libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) feature as follow example.

 ## Start up Jenkins